Meet our Board members.

 Sharif Durhams

-Durhams also worked as a reporter at the Charlotte Observer and as the founding social media editor at the Milwaukee Journal Sentinel.
+Durhams oversaw award-winning audience teams at The Washington Post and CNN Digital, worked as a reporter at the Charlotte Observer and was the founding social media editor at the Milwaukee Journal Sentinel.
 He was the first Black editor-in-chief at The University of North Carolina’s Daily Tar Heel, and he is the namesake of a leadership program to improve diversity in the leadership of the college publication.
-He is an instructor and former co-chairman of the Poynter-Washington Post Leadership Academy for Diversity in Digital Media.

 JimGoodmon_Headshot-300x295.jpeg